kn5150/javascript-codes-for-PDFs/Withholding Tax Forms/README.md

 Most don't update yearly, but there is a list for states that don't require withholding tax forms as well as a list for states that update their withholding tax forms on a yearly basis.

-If there are any outdated forms, please reach out to me on Discord seta#5704

 ## Not Required
 These states do not require employees to prepare withholding tax forms:
 - Alaska